JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/pattern-matching-for-instanceof/index.md

   poster: ./tip.png
   url: https://youtu.be/qCfuQkddCEM
 leadin: |
   If our code uses an instanceof followed by a cast, IntelliJ IDEA highlights these with a warning and suggests replacing this with pattern matching for instanceof.
+Note that this is only available if you're using a language level of Java 16 or above.

+---

 Press **⌥⏎** (macOS) or **Alt+Enter** (Windows/Linux) and choose "Replace with pattern variable".

-  Note that this is only available if you're using a language level of Java 16 or above.

 ```java
 public class PatternMatchingSwitch {